mariberg/mariberg/README.md

 - 🔭  I enjoy using my skills to build the logic and functionality behind web and mobile applications.
 Troubleshooting backend issues and crafting elegant solutions is what drives me.
 - ☁️I'm also highly interested in cloud engineering and have solidified my practical experience with my three AWS certifications.
-- 🌱 I’m currently learning Ruby.
+- 🌱 I’m currently diving into test-driven development.

 </br>
 </br>